-Consider introducing a pass system if you do not already have one.
-If a staff pass system is in place, insist that staff wear their passes at all times and that the issuing is strictly controlled and regularly reviewed.
+If a staff pass system is in place, insist that staff wear their passes at all times and that their issuing is strictly controlled and regularly reviewed.
 Visitors to private areas should be escorted and should wear clearly marked temporary passes, which must be returned on leaving.
 Anyone not displaying security passes in private areas should either be challenged or reported immediately to security or management.
+Consider introducing a pass system if you do not have one already.